Martial Arts Class Instructor Bios

 Junior Instructor's Aides Carley and Lawson Maze

 Graduates of our Little Dragons martial arts class for ages 4-8, Carley and Lawson Maze now take the family kung fu classes and train in spring leg (弹腿— tan tui).
-Because of their familiarity with the classes and their rapport with the children, Carley and Lawson do a great job assisting in the Monday and Wednesday sessions of the Little Dragons.
+Because of their familiarity with the classes and their rapport with the children, Carley and Lawson do a great job assisting in the Tuesday/Thursday sessions of the Little Dragons.
 After all, no one wants to make Carley angry.
 You won't like her when she's angry.

 Okay.
 We lied.
 She's danged cute, even then.

 Junior Instructor's Aide Morgan Waterman

 Morgan Waterman trains in kung fu with his mom and dad, and currently studies spring leg (弹腿— tan tui).
 He acts as a Junior Instructor's Aide in the Tuesday/Thursday Little Dragons martial arts classes for children 4 through 8 years old.
 Along with his martial arts training, Morgan enjoys reading, school, cup stacking, video games and hanging out with his pets: a dog called Guinness, and a guinea pig named Humphrey.